Atrial Septal Defect (ASD)

 Diagnosis of ASD

-- Cardiac catheterization: In this procedure, a thin tube known as catheter is inserted into a blood vessel through the groin and advanced into the heart with the help of imaging techniques.
+In Cardiac catheterization procedure, a thin tube known as catheter is inserted into a blood vessel through the groin and advanced into the heart with the help of imaging techniques.
 Through the catheter, doctors set a mesh patch or plug into is placed close the hole.
 The heart tissue grows around the mesh that seals the hole permanently.

-- Open-heart surgery: The patient is given general anaesthesia and a heart-lung machine is also required.
+During Open-heart surgery, the patient is given general anaesthesia and a heart-lung machine is also required.
 Through an incision in the chest, patches are placed to close the hole.
 This procedure is the preferred for certain types of atrial septal defects.

 Can ASD close its own?